Your IP: Unknown · Your Status: ProtectedUnprotectedUnknown

 Types of exploits

 • Known exploits.
-This type of exploit is usually well-documented, meaning developers can prepare for them and fix the vulnerabilities they are trying to target.
+This type of exploit is usually well-documented.
+That means developers can prepare for them and fix the vulnerabilities they are trying to target.
 Known exploits appear on the Common Vulnerabilities and Exposures (CVE) index.

-• Unknown exploits.
-These are also known as zero-day exploits and haven’t been discovered by developers yet.
-Created by cybercriminals, zero-day exploits often attack the same day.
-When an unknown exploit happens, developers and digital security researchers aim to understand how the exploit works and find ways to patch up the vulnerability.
+• Unknown, or zero-day, exploits.
+These are exploits that software or antivirus developers haven’t discovered yet.
+Created by cybercriminals, zero-day exploits often attack on the same day.
+When that happens, developers and security experts have to quickly find out how the exploit works and look for ways to fix the vulnerability.